Early Years Pupil Premium academic year 2021-2022

-This money has been used to prioritise children for educational visits, reduced ratios with greater teacher input and adult directed learning experiences focusing on concrete learning experiences.
+This money has been used to prioritize children for adult-directed learning experiences focusing on concrete learning experiences, combined with a clear focus on vocabulary and communication.

 We have used the research from the Education Endowment Fund on effective outcomes for children which highlights: